thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 ## Brief discussion of reproducibility and version control

-The fields of genomics and bioinformatics have typically embraced open source data and code, and reproducibility.
-While not all analyses are reproducible, these (and more) fields are continuing to move in this direction, with more and more journals requiring data and code to be shared.
+The fields of genomics and bioinformatics have typically embraced reproducibility and open source data and code.
+While not all published analyses are reproducible yet, these (and more) fields are continuing to move in this direction, with more and more journals requiring data and code to be shared.

 With that in mind, it's important that any bioinformatic pipeline we put together can be shared in a way that allows someone to exactly (or as close as possible) reproduce our analyses.
 Because our time in this session is limited, a detailed discussion of reproducibility is beyond the scope of this tutorial.
 However, we will be building a reproducible, version controlled pipeline as we go using Anaconda/Bioconda (software manager) and Snakemake.